 How detailed does the project description need to be in the project form?

 Please provide as much detail as possible in the project form so we can best assess whether the project is a good fit for the scheme.
+Students can provide more relevant and impactful cover letters with more information.

 We particularly ask for detail in the following areas: